antoniopurificato/carbon_best/README.md

 conda activate eco
 ```

-- Download this repository.
+- Download and unzip this repository.
 Since it is anonymous, it can not be cloned.

-- Enter in the main directory.

 ```
-cd carbon_best
+unzip carbon_best-81DE.zip
 ```

-- Create the `results` folder:
+- Ensure that you are in the main folder.
+Create the `results` folder:

 ```
 mkdir results